|

 ABOVE: One of ms Rotterdam's most pleasant amenities is the outdoor walkaround on the Lower Promenade Deck, which offers fresh air, deck chairs, and a teak footpath around the ship.
 Other amenitiesLike other Holland America Line vessels, ms Rotterdam has all of the modern cruise-ship amenities and services that you'd expect:

 Internet rates are on a par with other cruise lines: during our voyage, a 100-minute access package was available for a fairly steep fee.
 Other options included a straight per-minute charge.
 Don't plan on using the Internet in your cabin unless you're willing to tolerate a slow dial-up modem connection.
 Telephone: You can call home, and people at home can call you, via ship-to-shore telephone.
 However, such calls are horrendously expensive, so they're best saved for emergencies.
-Another option is to use your mobile phone on board, though you'll incur high roaming charges from WMS, which provides satellite-based "cellular@sea" service on HAL and many other cruise or ferry line.
+Another option is to use your mobile phone on board, though you'll incur high roaming charges from WMS, which provides satellite-based "[email protected]" service on HAL and many other cruise or ferry line.
 (WMS is compatible with some 300 phone carriers worldwide, including CDMA networks like Sprint and Verizon whose phones don't work with European GSM networks.)
+Unless you absolutely have to make or receive calls at sea, we'd suggest doing your telephone roaming in port.

 For infants and toddlers, private babysitting can be arranged at the parents' expense; check with the reception desk for details.
 Disabled travelers: See the "Cabins and services for mobility-impaired guests" section of our Staterooms and Suites page.